 Everything changed in February 2020 for everyone because of the Rona, and that included the cancellation of my long-anticipated Mongol 100.
 Not to be deterred, I quickly signed up to The NZ Ring of Fire race around an active volcano, but thanks to Jacinta, that got cancelled too.

 Nevertheless, to keep my fitness up, I ran a 150-metre loop around my house and driveway.
 12 hours later, I ended up running 54 kilometres!
 I followed this up with a 100 km around-the-neighbourhood race in May, 2020,

-My next challenge involves me running 1 000 000 steps in a month, while promoting the ethos of Be the pigeon (Empower Yourself, Empower Others , Be Kind) .
-Click here to get more details about the event.
+My next challenge involved me running 1 000 000 steps in a month, while promoting the ethos of Be the pigeon (Empower Yourself, Empower Others , Be Kind) .

 I am still working out what next big challenge lies ahead , but am grateful to be living in Melbourne where as of this time of writing we are slowly winning the war against the Rona.